-- The e-mail name must be one word, all lower-case, no spaces.
+- The e-mail name must be one word, all lower-case, no spaces and must contain a dash.
 Use only letters, numbers, and dashes (-).

-- Dashes help distinguish group names from personal e-mail addresses.
-For example, chamber-choir is a better choice than chamberchoir.
+- A dash is required, in order to distinguish group names from personal e-mail addresses.
+For example, use chamber-choir instead of chamberchoir.
 Also, dashes can be used in place of spaces, which are not permitted.
-If you do not use a dash or a number, your mailgroup must be longer than eight characters, to help distinguish mailgroups from possible usernames.

 - Be explicit.
 Choose a name that is almost as descriptive as the full name.
 Rather than use just one word, use a phrase by joining multiple words with a dash (-).
 The length of the e-mail name cannot exceed 20 characters.

 - Avoid acronyms if possible.
 By themselves, acronyms are ambiguous and may not distinguish one mail group from another.
 A phrase that includes an acronym would be a better choice.

 - Form to apply for a Mailgroup: WITS Mailgroup Application.

 What is the difference between "Name for the mail group" and "Full name of mail group"?

 The e-mail name for the mail group is a short, one-word nickname for your mail group, similar to your e-mail or login name.
 The full name of your mail group is a more complete description of your mail group.

 Some examples of e-mail names and full names (names for classes automatically use the course id as the name*):

 Opening Days Leaders